World Menopause Day 2025: Ideas to raise awareness in the workplace

 One accessible and effective way to begin is by organising a live webinar or in-person session with a menopause specialist, workplace wellbeing consultant or healthcare professional.
 These sessions offer a valuable opportunity to educate your workforce about common symptoms, the potential impact on physical and mental health, and how menopause can impact day-to-day performance at work.
 As an employer, you are also creating a safe and trustworthy space where people can ask questions and share their own experiences, all within the context of their working lives.

 It’s important to keep in mind that while World Menopause Day is just one day in the year, menopause itself, and the many symptoms it can bring, is a daily reality for many women, including those who walk through your office doors every week.
-That is why World Menopause Day should be seen not just as a moment for awareness, but as a prompt for longer-term change, because real impact comes from embedding support into your culture all year round.
+With employers losing around one in six employees due to a lack of menopause support, menopause support is more vital than ever.

 Menopause workplace support